Free Walking Tour Berlin

 The Fall of Berlin

-After several weeks of intense fighting, the Soviet forces finally reached Berlin on April 30, 1945.
-The city was heavily defended by German troops, but the overwhelming strength of the Soviet Union ultimately prevailed.
-The German forces surrendered, and Soviet soldiers raised their flag over the city, marking their victory.
+A few weeks of fighting in Berlin had mostly been fought, and on April 30, 1945, the Soviet forces finally arrived.
+The greatly defended city fell to the overwhelming power of the Soviet Union.
+German forces surrendered and Soviet soldiers raised their flag over the city, it was a victory.

 The Western Allied Forces